Improper DUI and DWI Testing

 Blood, breath, and urine tests refer to sobriety tests that check a person's BAC using those sorts of samples.
 You have likely heard of breathalyzer tests before, which examine alcohol concentration in the breath to help measure BAC.
 But BAC can also be analyzed using blood samples and even a urine sample.

 Flaws and Problems In Blood, Breath, and Urine Tests

 There have been many cases across the country in which the machines used to measure BAC were not correctly maintained and calibrated.
 In these cases, people who were sober or were well within the legal BAC had readings that showed that they were intoxicated when that was not the case.

 In these instances, it is essential to fight the charge since it can improve standards of law enforcement and also protect other innocent motorists out there.

 By meeting with a DWI defense attorney, you will have an advocate on your side familiar with laws, codes of conduct, and many prior cases related to drunk driving arrest mistakes.
 Your attorney will advise you carefully each step of the way.
 Jason Trumpler has 20 years of experience handling DWI cases.

 Learn More About DUI / DWI Cases

-For more information about sobriety testing and other matters that would be of interest in DUI and DWI cases, be sure to contact our criminal defense lawyers in Austin and Belton today.
+For more information about sobriety testing and other matters that would be of interest in DUI and DWI cases, be sure to contact our DWI defense lawyers today.
+We have offices in Austin and Round Rock.
 The legal team here has years of expertise that will prove crucial when it comes to fighting on your side in the legal system.